pushme-pullyou/tootoo13/cookbook/mnu-menu/README.md

 	* Supports both pointing device and touch support
 	* Resizes both menu and content panels
 * Getting all this to work seamlessly is an an ongoing effort

+Style.css
+* Items are more compressed then you usually see them.
+So it goes
+* Items are sorted by tag, class and ID then in alphabetical order

 ## To Do / Wish List